dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 It is also critical that STUTYPE classifications be consistent between different year’s student geocoded data.
-If certain students are being excluded in development of enrollment projections from the most current student data file, those same students, based upon the codes, will be excluded from previous years in the projection calculations.
+If certain students are being excluded in development of enrollment forecasts from the most current student data file, those same students, based upon the codes, will be excluded from previous years in the projection calculations.
 The mathematical calculations in the projections may be in error if there is no consistency in coding different student types from year to year.

 The two-letter STUTYPE codes used by SchoolSite Pro are explained below and are listed in order of precedence for coding each student record:

 * <ins> Charter School student </ins> (CH)- Students residing within the District boundary attending a charter school.
 These students usually do not take classroom space in one of the District’s regular public schools.
-These types of students can be <ins>optionally included</ins> in resident projections and resident redistricting plans and are <ins>always included</ins> in reports for staffing projections and redistricting plans based upon enrollment.
+These types of students can be <ins>optionally included</ins> in resident projects and resident redistricting plans and are <ins>always included</ins> in reports for staffing projections and redistricting plans based upon enrollment.

 * <ins> Adult Education student </ins>  (AD)- Adult education students are usually not included in a student data file, however if they are they are coded with AD.
 Typically these students do not require a seat in the public schools.
 They are <ins>automatically excluded</ins> from both enrollment projections and all types of redistricting plans.